-(a) To be clear, I was convicted of one count of criminal harassment of a police officer for which I received 2 years, and 2 counts of obstructing a peace officer in a cold case homicide for which I received 6 months on each count to run concurrent.
-Amounting to a 30 month prison sentence.
+(a) I was wrongfully convicted on one count of criminal harassment of a police officer for which I received 2 years, and 2 counts of obstructing a peace officer in a cold case homicide for which I received 6 months on each count to run concurrent.
+This amounted to a 30 month prison sentence.

-2. On arrival at Drumheller prison on the 10th Day of December 2013, I was placed on Unit 9 which is Drumheller prisons gang unit.
+2. On the 10th Day of December 2013, I was transferred from the Calgary Remand Center to the Federal prison at Drumheller, Alberta.
+The guards and staff there, also placed me on Unit 9 which is Drumheller prisons gang unit.

 3. Within 24 hours I was informed by a senior member of the prison staff that the entire prison was aware of who I was.
 And that the Calgary Police Service and the RCMP had reached out to prison staff from the top down, and that there was a target on my back.
 And that my stay there would not be an easy or pleasant one.